BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 # ChromaDB Plugin for LM Studio

 The ChromaDB Plugin for LM Studio adds a vector database to LM Studio utilizing ChromaDB!
+Tested on a 1000 page page legal treatise.

 ## Table of Contents
 1. [Installation Instructions](#installation-instructions)